encode/django-rest-framework/docs/api-guide/serializers.md

 By default, all the model fields on the class will be mapped to a corresponding serializer fields.

 Any relationships such as foreign keys on the model will be mapped to `PrimaryKeyRelatedField`.
-Reverse relationships are not included by default unless explicitly included as described below.
+Reverse relationships are not included by default unless explicitly included as specified in the [serializer relations][relations] documentation.

 #### Inspecting a `ModelSerializer`